German Rail PassFrom € 153 From € 153 Germany : DB

 From hotel discounts to reduced museum fares and free ferry trips, your rail pass saves you money.

-- The German Rail Pass is valid for free travel on the river boats operated by the Köln-Düsseldorfer Rheinschiffahrt AG; between Cologne and Mainz on the Rhine; and between Koblenz and Cochem on the Moselle river.
+- The German Rail Pass offers discount for the river boats operated by the Köln-Düsseldorfer Rheinschiffahrt AG; between Cologne and Mainz on the Rhine; and between Koblenz and Cochem on the Moselle river.
 This offer is not valid for boats with cabins or multi day river cruises.

 - More info: www.k-d.de